suryatejpattem/apt29-detection-engineering/README.md

 **6. Validate the field mapping before scaling.** The forwarded Windows logs use `EventCode`, not `EventID`.
 Rules converted cleanly but returned zero hits until the custom pipeline rewrote the field — caught on rule one, before writing the other seven.

+## Automation & validation

+The detection rules are treated as code.
+A GitHub Actions workflow (`.github/workflows/validate-rules.yml`) runs on every push that touches `detections/` and converts all Sigma rules to Splunk SPL with pySigma.
+If any rule stops compiling, the build fails — so a broken rule is caught immediately, not discovered later.
+This is the "detection-as-code" practice: version-controlled, automatically validated detections.

+The repo holds two forms of each detection:
+- `detections/*.yaml` — portable Sigma rules (the source of truth, validated by CI)
+- `detections/spl/*.spl` — the tuned Splunk queries actually deployed, including the tuning logic (thresholds, correlation, target-SID extraction) that lives in SPL rather than Sigma.